 *** Dear Supermom is an ongoing series that will answer questions I get from my readers.
 I compile them and answer them each quarter.
 Feel free to submit your questions anytime under our “Contact Us” page. ***

-What should a friend do when tragedy strikes?
+How is it best to comfort friends when tragedy strikes?
 I have a close friend that is going through a very hard time.
 They are experiencing a tragic loss and I’m really not sure what to do to help her.
 Do I give her space or should I make sure she’s not alone?
 Does she want a meal?
 Is it better to let her ask for help or do I jump in?
 I need your advice, please.
 What do I do?

 Friend That Just Wants to Help